-The Rhode Island Action Coalition seeks to reduce stigma and increase “whole-person health” for those suffering from substance-abuse disorders by creating professional development opportunities aimed at stigma-reduction training.
-The team also plans to organize community support for those seeking to recover from substance abuse. .
-The initiative will expand the Action Coalition’s cross-sector network, while engaging nurse leaders, to raise community awareness, scale successful programs, and improve hiring practices that address stigma reduction.
+The Rhode Island Action Coalition’s (RIAC) project focused on reducing stigma and increasing nurses’ awareness of substance use disorders (SUD) by creating professional development opportunities, promoting interprofessional engagement, and identifying best practices.
+They sought to organize community support for those seeking to recover from SUD, and expanded the Action Coalition’s cross-sector network, while engaging nurse leaders to raise community awareness, scale successful programs, and improve hiring practices that address stigma reduction.

 The Rhode Island Action Coalition had two primary goals.
 The first goal was to prepare nurses to provide care for populations with health disparities by utilizing the community-based enhanced primary program developed by a local college.
 The second goal was to disseminate resources and educational opportunities that promote interprofessional team practices among Rhode Island health practices by developing an awareness and integration campaign to aid in dissemination of these resources.